 The Science Behind BestWorld

-BestWorld is reimagining both traditional and social media-based news.
-Our goal: a scalable demonstration of a news ecosystem that is truthful, believable, impactful, beneficial, and widely multilingual — and from the technical standpoint, immediately scalable worldwide.
-We plan to take this experiment live with a small group of users by the end of May, 2024.
+BestWorld is reimagining both traditional and internet-based news.
+Our goal: a scalable demonstration of a news ecosystem that is truthful, believable, impactful, beneficial, supports communities, and would be scalable worldwide.

 Learn More